Money deposited in Icelandic banks

-We can now confirm that we have recovered all of the £50m that was deposited in Icelandic banks in 2008 with interest.
-The total recovery is now £52.6m and the final total should be around £53m.
+We can now confirm that we have recovered all of the £50 million that was deposited in Icelandic banks in 2008 with interest.
+The total recovery is now £52.8 million.

 As we made clear at the time, the banks had very substantial assets and we have played a long game to maximize the recoveries.
 This results in KCC being the only council to make a 100% recovery out of the 125 Councils who had deposits in Icelandic banks.

 We have a treasury strategy that is agreed each year, and is part of our medium term financial plan.